davidgfolch/array-drop-split-sum/README.md

 # Array drop, split, sum

-## Test to develop
+## Test to implement
 In an array, drop two items & find three contiguous sub-arrays that sum the same result.
+The array can be up to 100000 items.

 ## Tech description

 For each drop tuple, a thread runs to check if the result array has 3 contiguous sub-arrays summing same result.

-Main.java - contains unit & performance tests.
+- Main.java - contains unit & performance tests.

-Solution.java - contains the algorithm.
+- Solution.java - contains the algorithm.